mvolkmann/blog/src/d3/topo.md

 Countries are assigned a shade of blue based on their population.
 Hovering over a country displays a tooltip that shows the country name and its population.
-Buttons at the button support panning and zooming.
+Buttons at the bottom support panning and zooming.
 The button in the center of the arrow buttons resets the pan and zoom.
 Dragging the map moves it.
 Double-clicking the map zooms in, or zooms out if the shift key is down.